RealSyferX/Larapi---A-Laragon-Patcher/README.md

 ### 🛠️ How It Works

 Larapi uses **Array of Byte (AOB)** pattern scanning and patching to locate and rewrite instructions inside `laragon.exe`.
 All patch logic is built-in.
-One click, instant patch, no config needed.
+One click, instant Cutie, no config needed.

 ---